Ever wondered how you can implement contextual help that meets customers right at their point of need?

 For one thing, the help provided within a fixed context doesn’t disrupt the workflow.
 It is provided within the software and on the exact page or line the user is working on, keeping them within their work area.

-To provide valuable contextual help to users, you must anticipate potential areas of confusion for them and proactively create helpful content to guide them through.
-Thus, contextual help minimizes the number of customer support tickets.
+To provide valuable contextual help to users, you should identify points of confusion and proactively create helpful content to guide them through.

 Ultimately, contextual help leads to higher customer satisfaction and better customer experience, thus increasing the average customer’s lifetime value.

-Golden Rules of contextual help UX
+Golden rules of contextual help UX

 There are a few golden rules to follow to ensure the support you provide hits the right chord with your users.
 Good contextual help should be: